Community gardens

 Things to consider before creating a meadow or sowing wildflowers

-Choose native, perennial seeds if you can from a reputable supplier.
-Sheffield and Rotherham have lost most of their species-rich grasslands – for example Sheffield has lost over 75% of its local biodiverse grasslands since 1980’s, so you could help local grasslands to recover.
+Top tip: Choose native, perennial seeds from a reputable supplier.
 Native perennial flowers and grasses will not have such a long colourful flowering season compared with a mixture of non-native species (e.g. Pictorial Meadow which are sometimes chosen for city-centre projects for example), but still look fabulous in early summer.
 Annuals give a more immediate flash of colour but will need to be re-seeded every year.
-Both natives and non-natives support invertebrates, including pollinators, however native plants and invertebrates have co-evolved and native plants support all life stages of a wide range of invertebrates.
-Suggested local native plant species can be found here.

-If you are buying wildlflower seed, be careful where you are sourcing it from – particularly if you are wanting just native wildflowers, as the provenance is not always clear.
+Suppliers If you are buying wildflower seed, be careful where you are sourcing it from – particularly if you are wanting just native wildflowers, as the provenance is not always clear.
 We recommend Emorsgate or Naturescape.
 For more suppliers of useful enhancements to your greenspace see SRWT Good practice enhancements for biodiversity in developments.

 Follow this link to learn how to create your meadow or wild patch.